IOS version history: iOS 7

-iOS 7.1 was released on March 10, 2014 and added CarPlay for integrating iOS with a vehicle's automotive head unit, allowing users to control certain aspects of their iPhone while driving such as music playback, answering phone calls or listening to voicemails, displaying turn-by-turn directions and traffic conditions from Apple Maps, and responding to or sending messages.
-Several features were added related to accessibility, including a button shapes option, and Reduce Motion was brought to more areas of iOS, including Weather and the app switcher.
+iOS 7.1 was released on March 10, 2014 and added CarPlay for integrating iOS with a vehicle's automotive head unit or infotainment system, allowing users to control certain aspects of their iPhone while driving such as music playback; answering phone calls or listening to voicemails; displaying turn-by-turn directions and traffic conditions from Apple Maps; and responding to or sending messages.
+Several features related to accessibility were added, including an option for adding shapes to buttons; and Reduce Motion was brought to more areas of iOS, including the Weather app and the app switcher.
 Other features added include a month view in Calendar, new male and female voices for Siri in various languages as well as the ability to manually control when it starts or stops listening, and a setting on the iPhone 5s to automatically enable high dynamic range (HDR) when taking photos.
-The update also improves performance on the iPhone 4, improves reliability when using Touch ID, and fixes a SpringBoard crash. iOS 7.1.1, released on April 22, further improved Touch ID reliability, improved keyboard responsiveness, and fixed issues surrounding the use of Bluetooth keyboards with VoiceOver active. iOS 7.1.2 was released on June 30 as the final iOS 7 update and improved the stability and connectivity of iBeacons and fixed data transfer issues with certain accessories and a security issue with Mail attachments.
+The update also improves performance on the iPhone 4, improves reliability when using Touch ID, and fixes a SpringBoard crash. iOS 7.1.1, released on April 22, further improved Touch ID reliability; improved keyboard responsiveness; and fixed issues surrounding the use of Bluetooth keyboards when VoiceOver was active. iOS 7.1.2 was released on June 30 as the final iOS 7 update which improved the stability and connectivity of iBeacons, fixed data transfer issues with certain accessories, and fixed a security issue involving attachments received in Mail.